Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Introduction

-To demonstrate the optimal encoder-decoder protocol, we introduce the randomized linear encoder (RLE) algorithm with a look-up table classical decoder useful for encoding large-mode problems with a bounded number of electrons.
-RLE encoded circuits adheres to the $2N\log M$ qubit bound, surpassing the qubit compression rates of the segment code and graph-based encoding for all $N$ and $M$.
-We test the protocol using the variational quantum eigensolver (VQE) on LiH in the STO-3G and 6-31G basis at a bond length of 2.5 Å with the hardware-efficient ansatz (HEA) \cite{kandala_hardware-efficient_2017, zeng2023quantum}, and $\text{H}_2$ in the 6-311G* basis.
-The optimally encoded LiH noiseless simulation achieves chemical accuracy using 30 CNOT gates with 5 layers, compared to the JW encoded version which does not converge even after 6 layers.
-We also compare both cases with the IBM Sherbrooke noise model.
-We report that the $\text{H}_2$ simulation achieves chemical accuracy across all bond lengths using only 66 local CNOT gates.
+We benchmark \cheng{Gilbert bounded} linear encodings with a Randomized Linear Encoder (RLE) and a classical look-up table decoder to encode large-mode problems with a bounded number of electrons.
+RLE encoded circuits adhere to the $2N\log M$ qubit bound, surpassing the qubit compression rates of the segment code and graph-based encoding for all $N$ and $M$ .
+The encoding is tested using the variational quantum eigensolver (VQE) on LiH in the STO-3G and 6-31G basis at a bond length of 2.5 Å with the hardware-efficient ansatz (HEA) \cite{kandala_hardware-efficient_2017, zeng2023quantum}, and $\text{H}_2$ in the 6-311G* basis.
+The encoded LiH noiseless simulation achieves chemical accuracy using 30 CNOT gates with 5 layers, compared to the \cheng{circuit in the JW basis}, which does not converge even after 6 layers.
+We also compare both cases with the IBM Sherbrooke noise model. $\text{H}_2$ simulation achieves chemical accuracy across all bond lengths using only 66 local CNOT gates.